-On Friday we will take an offering.
-It is not for St. Andrew's but for Christ Church in Jerusalem, the oldest Protestant Church in the Holy Land, to continue their ministry to Christians and Jews.
+Earlier this year, we received a special video from the Rector of Christ Church, Jerusalem, The Rev. Fr.
+David Pileggi, who thanked us for our prayers and support.
+On Friday, during our Good Friday Solemn Service, we will take an offering, not for St. Andrew's but for Christ Church in Jerusalem, the oldest Protestant Church in the Holy Land.
+We have done this every year, to support their ministry to both Christians and Jews.
 No matter what we take in, we will send it to Christ Church.

-I want to invite you honor what Jesus did for you by attending what your schedule will allow you to come to.
+I hope you will honor what Jesus did for you by attending our services, as your schedule will allow you to come to.